Amsterdam/vergunningcheck/CONTRIBUTING.md

 - Paste the changelog to the [CHANGELOG.md](CHANGELOG.md), determine the version number and replace "Unreleased " with the new version, so it looks like this: `[2.0.0](2020-09-02)`
 - Verify if all changes planned for this release are in the changelog, update plan if something was missing
 - Create [a diff](https://github.com/Amsterdam/vergunningcheck/compare/master...release) from release to master on GitHub
-- Verify if nothing is missing from the changelog, commit the changelog.
+- Commit the changelog (after verifying nothing is missing)
 - Run `npm run publish` to add and publish a release tag.
 It's pushed to the repo.
 - Create [the PR](https://github.com/Amsterdam/vergunningcheck/compare/master...release)
 - Assign the PR to your team members